willswats/youtube-alternative-switch/README.md

 A Firefox extension for quickly switching videos between YouTube, Piped, Invidious and Chat Replay.

-## How to Use
+## Features

-The following will only work on YouTube, Piped, Invidious, or Chat Replay:
+The features described here will only work on YouTube, Piped (default is `piped.video`), Invidious (default is `yewtu.be`), and Chat Replay.

-- Right click a video (link) to open the context menu and choose an alternative website to open the video in (creates a new tab).
+- Right click a web page while watching a video to reveal a context menu that allows you to; open the video in an alternative front-end while replacing the current tab, or open the video in an alternative front-end while creating a new tab.
-- Right click the web page while watching a video to open the context menu and choose an alternative website to open the video in (replaces current tab).
+- Right click a video link (e.g. YouTube thumbnail) to choose an alternative front-end to open the video in (creates a new tab).

 The Piped and Invidious instances can be configured `about:addons` -> YouTube Alternative Switch -> Preferences.

-### Keyboard Shortcuts
+## Keyboard Shortcuts

-The following will only work while watching a video on YouTube, Piped, Invidious, or Chat Replay:
+The keyboard shortcuts will only work while watching a video on YouTube, Piped, Invidious, or Chat Replay.

+### Create New Tab

+- `Ctrl+Alt+Y` - Open Current Tab in New YouTube Tab.
+- `Ctrl+Alt+P` - Open Current Tab in New Piped Tab.
+- `Ctrl+Alt+I` - Open Current Tab in New Invidious Tab.
+- `Ctrl+Alt+C` - Open Current Tab in New Chat Replay Tab.

+### Replace Current Tab

-- `Ctrl+Alt+Y` - Switch to YouTube.
+- `Shift+Alt+Y` - Switch Current Tab to YouTube.
-- `Ctrl+Alt+P` - Switch to Piped.
+- `Shift+Alt+P` - Switch Current Tab to Piped.
-- `Ctrl+Alt+I` - Switch to Invidious.
+- `Shift+Alt+I` - Switch Current Tab to Invidious.
-- `Ctrl+Alt+C` - Switch to Chat Replay.
+- `Shift+Alt+C` - Switch Current Tab to Chat Replay.

 The keyboard shortcuts can be changed in `about:addons` -> Manage Extension Shortcuts.